App Annie: Mobile games on track to surpass $120B in 2021

 “Mobile gaming is growing the fastest, so the tide is rising,” Yang said.
 “We’re bullish on that.
 We understand what Zynga is talking about.
 There are legitimate concerns for certain publishers.
 From a macro perspective, for mobile gaming in general, there is a tremendous trend.
 There are more Gen Z folks getting phones earlier, the older generation is getting into mobile gaming.
 And gaming is losing its stigma.”

-In the first half of 2021, there were 810 games surpassing $1 million in consumer spend each month, a 25% increase versus 2019, App Annie said.
+In the first half of 2021, 810 games surpassed $1 million in consumer spend each month, a 25% increase versus 2019, App Annie said.
 Those games are quite accessible.

 “You’ve got like a console in your pocket,” Sydow said.

-There are also some gender gaps appearing on a regional basis.
-Mobile game usage in the United States leans most heavily toward female users (64% of users are female); the only other big regions where there are more male than female gamers on mobile are Japan (56% male) and South Korea (53% male).
+Gender gaps also appeared on a regional basis.
+Mobile game usage in the United States leans most heavily toward female users (64% of users are female); the only other big regions that have more male than female gamers on mobile are Japan (56% male) and South Korea (53% male).

 China’s gaming footprint also continues to expand.
 China is steadily growing its share of the global gaming market, surpassing the United States in size of consumer spend in some markets in the Americas, Europe, the Middle East, and Africa for the first time.